elasticspoon/personal_site/_posts/2025/04/11/2025-04-11-Playwright-Tips.md

   - capybara
 ---

-I recently made a post talking about Playwright and the benefits my company saw from the migration.
+I recently made [a post](https://blog.yuribocharov.dev/posts/2025/04/10/Playwright) talking about migrating from Selenium to Playwright backed tests and the benefits my company saw from the migration.
 That post was mainly higher level and it avoided direct discussion of a lot of the issues I ran into.

 This post is meant to be a loose list of the various issues I ran into and